Finding a home to rent

 Ask if the property is registered

-Your landlord must be registered with the Landlord Registration Scheme.
-You should check if they’re registered - the best way to do this is to use the nidirect registration search.
+Your landlord or letting agent must be registered with the local council.
+You should check if they’re registered - the best way to do this is to use the Rent Smart Wales registration checker.

-Find out more about safety conditions for shared houses on the nidirect website.
+Find out more about safety conditions for shared houses on the Shelter website.